Woodburn, Illinois: Origins

 The last Indian encampment in the Woodburn area was abandoned in 1826.
 A few Native Americans were seen hunting as late as 1830, but European settlement and a bad snowstorm that killed many deer drove them west.
 One Indian trail ran from what is now Alton through the Woodburn area towards what is now Carlinville.

 That trail led others to the area, including the Wood brothers from Kentucky.
 After the War of 1812, Illinois in general became known for its rich soil, and many families moved there.
 Around 1816 the Woods camped in the vicinity while looking for home sites.
 The name of the eventual town that would spring up in that area is said to have come from someone watching the Wood brothers' camp fire burning.
 They called the area "Wood Burn", which eventually was combined into one word.

-In 1833, the survey of a state road from Alton to Springfield (passing through the Woodburn area along that old Indian trail) was completed.
+In 1833, the survey of a state road from Alton to Springfield (passing through the Woodburn area along the old Indian trail) was completed.

 It wasn't until 1834 that the town was formally laid out by Dr. B.F.
 Edwards.
 He originally planned just nine blocks, one of which was to be for a public park.

 Growth

 The first part of the town's history, as with any new community, was characterized by rapid growth.
-As the town grew more prominent, this growth resulted in the establishment of a number of new businesses, industries, schools, churches, and (of course) cemeteries.
+As the town grew more prominent, this growth resulted in the establishment of a number of new businesses, industries, schools, churches, and cemeteries.

 Prominence

 Woodburn became the township "capital" (and would continue to be until at least 1876).

-In 1836, several lots in town were used to create a town square in case Woodburn needed to serve not just as township capital, but perhaps as the county capital (what we would call the county seat) as well, which would require space for a capitol building.
+In 1836, several lots in town were used to create a town square in case Woodburn needed to serve not just as township capital, but perhaps as the county seat as well, which would require space for a courthouse.
 They didn't want the state to choose Bunker Hill or another smaller town in the vicinity just because there was no space in Woodburn.
 It never became the county seat, but the town did become an important stop along the stage route from Alton to Springfield where horse teams would be exchanged for fresh teams.

 A post office was established at Woodburn in 1837.
 The name of the postmaster was Mr. Corey, and the mail was carried by George Gordon from Alton to Carlinville.

 In 1839, the Whig political campaign celebrated Independence Day in Woodburn, and Abraham Lincoln was among the speakers.